berkeleyarabic/flashcards/howtostudy.md

 <div markdown=1 id="page-wrap"> <!-- run-mmd inserts the closing tag at the bottom -->

+## Printing flashcards

+Ideally these should be printed on *card stock* paper, duplex (meaning two-sided), and cut out using a paper cutter.
+I print them at my local print shop, Sukam Copy, at University and 7th, for $0.25/page.
+This translates to $5 per 100 words.
+They also have a paper cutter which you can use for free (but it is dull!).
+If you own a good duplex printer then you can buy your own card stock and print the cards at home for cheaper.
+If you don't have card stock, you can use colored paper, which will help to hide what's on the other side of the card.
+There is also the option of printing the cards single-sided and then gluing alternate sheets back-to-back.

 ## How to study with flashcards

 Generally I learn words Arabic to English first, a few at a time.
 This